tomaszmrugalski/gnss-lab/README.md

 # gnss
-An Android app for GNSS (GPS &amp; other navigation systems)
+A basic Android app for calculating Fibonacci sequence.

 For now it's just a simple demo.
 It calculates Fibonacci sequence for specified value.